v6d-io/v6d/python/vineyard/contrib/airflow/README.md

 - Mounting the vineyardd's UNIX-domain socket and shared memory to the airflow worker pods

-Note that **the `values.yaml` may doesn't work in your environment**, as airflow requires other settings like postgresql database, presistance volumes, etc. You can combine the reference `values.yaml` with your own specific Airflow settings.
+Note that **the `values.yaml` may doesn't work in your environment**, as airflow requires other settings like postgresql database, persistence volumes, etc. You can combine the reference `values.yaml` with your own specific Airflow settings.

 The [values.yaml](./values.yaml) for Airflow's helm chart can be used as